Ingredients

 - 8 large eggs (directly from the fridge, see note 1)

-- Salt and buttered toast, cut into soldiers to serve
+- Salt and buttered toast, cut into soldiers (strips) to serve

 Instructions

-- Bring a pot of water to a boil.
-The pot needs to be large enough to fit the eggs in a single layer, with at least 3cm of water covering the eggs.
+- Bring a pot of water to the boil.
+The pot needs to be large enough to fit the eggs in a single layer, with at least 3 cm (11/4 inches) of water covering the eggs.

 - Place the eggs in a bowl of hot tap water so that they are completely covered for 1–2 minutes.
 This will stop them cracking as they hit the hot water.

-- Submerge the eggs into the boiling water and cook them, rapidly boiling for 5 minutes (set a timer).
+- Submerge the eggs in the boiling water and cook them, rapidly boiling for 5 minutes (set a timer).

 - As soon as the timer goes, remove the eggs using a slotted spoon and run them under cold tap water for 30 seconds.
 This will stop the cooking process and ensure your eggs are cool enough to handle.